augmentedfabricationlab/participative_fabrication/README.md

 # Participative Fabrication

-This project explores how the use of mobile AR technologies allows users to collaboratively build geometrically complex structures solely from instructions via a mobile interface.
+In this project we will explore how the use of mobile AR technologies allows users to collaboratively build geometrically complex structures solely from instructions via a mobile interface.
+We will further look into the design of human-machine interfaces and develop interactive and real-time visual building instructions for users to build a larger structure collaboratively.

 ![Participative_Fabrication](/docs/images/participative_building.jpg)